kpoeppel/pytorch_probgraph/README.md

 folder.

 ## License
-This library is distributed in a ... license.
+This library is distributed in a BSD 3-clause license.

 ## Setup
 The library is accessible via the PyPi repository and can be install by: